waitinfuture/odps/intl.en-US/Prepare/Configure Endpoint.md

 According to the Tunnel service request to download data, and from which region of the ECS server, the charging rules are as follows.

--   If requester and requestee are both in the same region, the tunnel download request through Alibaba Cloud classic network or VPC network is **free**. **Note that the tunnel endpoint must be configured at this time, otherwise the data is routed to the outer network for download across the region, the cost is generated**.
+-   If requester and requestee are both in the same region, the tunnel download request through Alibaba Cloud classic network or VPC network is **free**.
 -   If requester and requestee are not in the same region or cannot meet the same region access, then the request is a cross-region access, and data download **fees** are calculated under this condition.

     **Note:** Due to deployment and network conditions of cross-regional **access of Alibaba Cloud products and services**, MaxCompute cannot be **guaranteed** a permanent connection.
 Some fees may apply.